KhurtSC/Labs/Phishing-Analysis/Microsoft-Brand-Impersonation/README.md

 ### Phase 1: Email Triage

 I started by pulling the primary artifacts from the email headers.
-The display name presents itself as "Microsoft account team," but the actual sending address is `no-reply@access-accsecurity[.]com`  a domain visually copying Microsoft's legitimate `account.microsoft.com` infrastructure but clearly not affiliated with it.
+The display name presents itself as "Microsoft account team," but the actual sending address is `no-reply@access-accsecurity[.]com`, a domain visually copying Microsoft's legitimate `account.microsoft.com` infrastructure but clearly not affiliated with it.

 Two additional header fields immediately raised flags: the `Reply-To` was set to `sotrecognizd@gmail[.]com`, and the `Return-Path` pointed to `bounce@thcultarfdes[.]co[.]uk`.
 An official Microsoft notification would never route replies to a personal Gmail address or return bounces to an unrelated UK domain.

 The email content impersonated a Microsoft security alert, warning the recipient of unusual sign-in activity from Russia/Moscow, IP address `103[.]225[.]77[.]255`, on a Windows 10 device using Firefox.
-It presented a "Report The User" button, which is a social engineering tactic designed to provoke an immediate, emotional response from the recipient by making them feel their account is under threat.
+It presented a "Report The User" button, a social engineering tactic designed to provoke an immediate, emotional response from the recipient by making them feel their account is under threat.

 ![email-contents.png](images/email-contents.png)